Yuca Fries (Baked) with Garlic Tomato Salsa

 The idea for this yuca fries recipe came from a popular Spanish breakfast meal of crusty toasted bread and a mixture of grated tomato, garlic, olive oil and salt, that is rubbed on top.
 Sometimes this dish is referred to as Catalan tomato bread, although it’s eaten throughout Spain.

-How To Make Yuca Baked Fries
+How To Make Yuca Fries In The Oven

-The yuca root varies in size but is generally long and narrow with tough brown skin and dense, creamy white flesh, a little similar in texture to celeriac and yams.
+The cassave (yuca) root varies in size but is generally long and narrow with tough brown skin and dense, creamy white flesh, a little similar in texture to celeriac and yams.
 It has a very mild flavour and is quite starchy in texture when cooked.
 It’s drier than a white or sweet potato, or other root vegetables, so it likes to be served with wet condiments and sauces.

 PS.
 Yuca root, or cassava, can be purchased from quality greengrocers or from Asian, African or South American produce focused stores.